INSTRUMENTS / GENERATORS

 Controlling external synthesizers, drum machines & other MIDI devices

-To incorporate the sound from external MIDI hardware in the final render, you will need to record the audio from the device into FL Studio while it's played or controlled by a MIDI Out plugin. video tutorial here, the steps are as follows:
+To incorporate the sound from external MIDI hardware in the final render, you will need to record the audio from the device into FL Studio while it's played or controlled by a MIDI Out plugin.
+See video tutorials here, the steps are as follows:

 - From the MIDI Settings select the device in the Output list (click devices in the list to select them).